 Although I’m primarily a cyclist and hiker, I do enjoy paddling and fishing.
 The Intex Explorer K2 inflatable kayak is one of the most useful gear options for RVers.
 It’s a tandem boat, so both you and your travel partner can enjoy the water together.
 And, it can inflate in as little as 10 minutes.

 For serious kayakers, Oru Kayak makes a foldable kayak that’s both nimble and tracks better in the water.
 It handles so well that I’ll even forget it’s collapsible.
 The all-around kayak takes up a similar amount of space to the K2—but it’s much more expensive.
 Another popular option is Kokopelli’s pack raft lineup.
 With a price point between the Intex and the Oru, it’s worth trying for the avid kayaker.
+And for standup paddle boarders, there are plenty of inflatable models on the market.

 For fishing, my go-to rod and reel is a telescoping Zebco Ready Tackle model that collapses from 63 to 17 inches.
 It comes with a small tackle box that includes the basic hooks, sinkers, and lures you’ll need for an afternoon of fishing.
 Similarly, REYR Gear makes a fly-fishing rod-and-reel combo that telescopes down and uses a fraction of the space.
 A neoprene case keeps the Reyr relatively safe, but I keep both fishing poles in a sturdy cardboard box for greater protection.